claudiosanches/woocommerce-payment-discounts/readme.txt

 * Fixed issues with discounts and wrong taxes calculation (see FAQ note about "WooCommerce German Market").
 * Fixed the payment method title on admin (removed the discount value HTML).
 * Removed support for WooCommerce 2.0.x (works great with WooCommerce 2.1.x or later).

-== License ==

-WooCommerce Discounts Per Payment Method is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-WooCommerce Discounts Per Payment Method is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with WooCommerce Discounts Per Payment Method.
-If not, see <http://www.gnu.org/licenses/>.